 he collection is centred around Prosperous and her husband Agu, and the various visitors who gather at their apartment each week.

 These interconnected stories explore their struggles and triumphs, from unhappy marriages (of convenience or otherwise), to the pain of homesickness, and the tragic paradox in longing to leave Nigeria so that you may one day return to it.

 Ten interlinked short stories about Nigerians living in Belgium.

-Better Late Than Never is a delight and I thoroughly enjoyed it.
+Better Never Than Late is a delight and I thoroughly enjoyed it.
 Despite the slimness of the volume, Chika Unigwe has produced an international microcosm in her stories that I found compelling and engaging.

-In Better Late Than Never Chika Unigwe illustrates that she knows what it is like to be Nigerian, to be Belgian, and to be an outsider in a foreign land.
+In Better Never Than Late Chika Unigwe illustrates that she knows what it is like to be Nigerian, to be Belgian, and to be an outsider in a foreign land.
 But above all that, these fabulous stories show that she also knows what it means to be human, whoever or wherever we are.
-I really enjoyed reading Better Late Than Never because I ended the book having been educated, entertained and moved.
+I really enjoyed reading Better Never Than Late because I ended the book having been educated, entertained and moved.
 I recommend it most heartily.